maja-kucharczyk/roof-damage-assessment/README.md

     - Prepared_Training_Images_SintMaarten.gdb.zip
     - Prepared_Training_Images_TheBahamas.gdb.zip
     - Prepared_Training_Images_USVI.gdb.zip

+> [!NOTE]
+> Due to dataset storage limitations, Prepared_Training_Images_USVI.gdb.zip is not available in the file repository.
+Please contact Maja Kucharczyk for access to this file geodatabase.

 ### Export dual-class training data (Dominica and Sint Maarten)
 1. Perform Steps 1-4 of *[Prepare Dominica training images](#prepare-dominica-training-images)* if you have not yet created a new ArcGIS Pro project, connected to the downloaded files folder, and set the folder as the default folder.